RSRFIPO/DarkSoulsItemRandomizer/README.md

 Difficulty: Determines how much the Randomizer is biased against you.
 The more unfair it is, the more it attempts to hide desirable items (good weapons, lighter armor, keys) in harder-to-reach or less well-known locations.

+Reroll Seed Each Run: If active, clicking "Scramble Items & Export to GameParam" will generate a new seed before randomizing.
+"Write Seed Cheatsheet" will keep the currently shown seed unless the seed field is empty.

 Key Placement: Determines how the Randomizer places keys.
 On "Not Shuffled", key items are in their usual locations.
 On "Shuffled", key items are placed in any locations, provided they do not lead to a softlock where not all areas can be accessed before defeating Gwyn.
 On "Race Mode", key items are placed in a restricted set of locations, so that not every location needs to be checked for a key.
 The list of locations consists of boss drops, in chests, dropped by Black Knights, and in locations where key items (including embers) are normally.